mkg0908/mkg0908/README.md

 # Hi, I'm Manali Gawande

-**AI and backend engineer solving problems with clean engineering**
+**Software Development & Quality Engineer**
-Building scalable systems with modern cloud services, automation, and applied machine intelligence.
+Building scalable, reliable systems with strong focus on backend engineering, quality, and automation.

 ---

 ## 🧠 About Me
-- Graduate student in Computer Engineering at Arizona State University
+- MS in Computer Engineering at Arizona State University
-- Experience across backend engineering, AI systems, microservices, automation, and cloud infrastructure
-- Passionate about building systems that scale reliably while delivering intelligent functionality
+- 3+ years of experience across software development, quality assurance, and technical project execution
-- Strong background in applied machine learning and enterprise grade backend development
+- Strong foundation in backend systems, REST APIs, data validation, and test automation
+- Focused on delivering high-quality, scalable, and maintainable software
+- Experienced across the SDLC, from requirements and design to testing and production support

 ---